 An analogous process is also required for inspiring the kind of practices necessary to underpin an academic structure that does not itself violate the kind of critical epistemology I have earlier advocated in the very process of trying to defend that.

-Continue to the next essay, On Enlightenment and Inspiring Truth.
+Continue to the next essay, On Enlightenment, Curiosity, and Understanding.